-I used to get wrapped up in the frenzy of the holidays until I ran into this alchemical experience called Integrative Nutrition.
-Their 8-month training, along with 8-month immersion program with epic trip to India, changed my life.
-It was an in person program, meeting on weekends.
+I used to get wrapped up in the frenzy of the holidays until I ran into this alchemical experience called The Institute for Integrative Nutrition.
+Their 8-month training, with an 8-month immersion program and an epic trip to India, changed my life.
+It was an in-person program, meeting on weekends.
 I know the programs have changed, they're virtual now.
 This experience turned my life upside down, turned it all around.
-In a good way, though it required concerted effort on my part.
+In a good way, though it required a concerted effort on my part.

 It was post-911.
 It was an interesting time to be in New York.
 New Yorkers navigate change with gusto!
 There were groups and gatherings everywhere you went.
 People were helping people.
 Love was literally in the air, along with fear too.

-I had dropped into this oasis of people just like me at Integrative Nutrition – fringe, strange ranger, lone ranger types who ate organic food, meditated and were intent on changing themselves and the world.
+I had dropped into this oasis of people just like me – fringe, strange ranger, lone ranger types who ate organic food, meditated and were intent on changing themselves and the world.
 It was wild how many of US I found.

 The school had us explore many sacred cows, among them Christmas gifts.
 It was a radical idea for me at the time.
 I actually signed a contract that freed me from the pressure to buy the perfect gifts for friends and family and shortly thereafter announced to everyone I was opting out of Christmas (and why).
 Everyone was shocked but readily adapted, as I'm known for being 100% on when I'm invested in what I believe.

 Today, I do give gifts but I'm not compelled by the drive to satisfy outside norms that tell me I have to do it like this or like that.
 I have found a way to honor the energy of the season in a way that fits me like a glove.
 Isn't that how it's supposed to be?